ArnoldChiou/trading_platform_go/README.md

 - **API Gateway**: Manages client requests and routes them to the appropriate services via REST and WebSocket.
 - **Matching Engine**: Handles trade matching and execution using FIFO logic.
 - **Risk Management Service**: Python-based service to validate trading orders.
+- **Kafka Consumer**: Consumes trade records from Kafka and stores them in PostgreSQL.
 - **WebSocket Support**: Provides real-time updates and notifications for trading events.
 - **React Frontend**: Web interface built with React, integrated via REST APIs and WebSocket for real-time trading.
+- **Database Integration**: PostgreSQL for persisting trade records.
 - **Modular Architecture**: Organized structure for scalability and maintainability.

 ---